ssuryanarayanan/Qi-Docs/docs/Qi_Types_API.rst

 ``UpdateTypeAsync()``
 ----------------

 Updates the definition of a type.
-Note that a type cannot be updated if there are streams associated with it.
+Note that a type cannot be updated if any streams are associated with it.
 Also, certain parameters cannot be changed after they are defined.

 **Syntax**